astropy/astroplan/docs/tutorials/plots.rst

 -------------------

-Any plot function in `astroplan` with a time-based axis will allow you to make a quick plot over a 24-hour period
+Any plot function in `astroplan` with a time-based axis will allow you to make a quick plot over a 24-hour period.

 After constructing `Observer` and `Target` objects, construct a `astropy.time.Time` object with a single instance in time and issue the